zarf-dev/proposals/0048-schema-update-process/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-New schema versions in Zarf present the opportunity to improve the experience for package creators and provide a clear timeline for removing deprecated fields.
+New schema versions of the Zarf package config presents the opportunity to improve the experience for package creators and provide a clear timeline for removing deprecated fields.
 However, handling multiple schema versions in Zarf presents unique challenges as packages can be created and deployed on different versions of Zarf.
-Zarf should provide users with clear expectations around a schema's lifetime, and provide a simple path for users to upgrade their schema.
+Zarf should provide users with clear expectations around a schema's lifetime, and provide a simple path for users to upgrade their package definitions.
 Zarf maintainers should have a standardized approach to adopting a new schema in the codebase.

 ## Motivation